MagniLinux/MagniWiki/content/Pages/Comparison_of_tiling_window_managers.md

 {% end %}

 ### Management style

 Dynamic management emphasizes automatic management of window layouts for speed and simplicity.
 Manual management emphasizes manual adjustment of layout and sizing with potentially more precise control, at the cost of more time spent moving and sizing windows.
 Layouts

-#### A number of common layout types appear in several tiling WMs, although the terminology varies somewhat.
+#### A number of common layout types appear in several tiling WMs, although the terminology varies somewhat

 * max: one window shown fullscreen (with or without a status bar, title and borders).
 Aka: monocle (dwm, monsterwm).
 * h-stack: master area in top half, other windows stack up horizontally in the bottom half.
 The master area may be resizable.
 May be inverted top-bottom (wmfs).
 Aka: bottom stack (dwm), bstack(monsterwm).